simoneromano96/typst-web/README.md

 ## Roadmap
 Here are some possible future developments for typst-web:

+- **Font management**: Implement some way to add and specify custom fonts.
 - **Authentication and Authorization**: Implement user authentication and authorization to secure the API endpoints.
 - **Enhanced Error Handling**: Improve error handling to provide more detailed and user-friendly error messages.
 - **Performance Optimization**: Optimize the rendering process to handle larger templates and more concurrent requests.